Tofu Doodle Salad with Peanut dressing

 - A peanut sauce - with strong character that defines the dish!

-Tofu can be tricky!
-And personally I don't think marinating tofu is a super idea - you want the tofu to be as dry as possible.
-A tip is to use use firm tofu and press it between two plates.
-Place something heavy above the top plate to really squeeze out extra fluids.
+Personally I don't think marinating tofu is a super idea - you want the tofu to be as dry as possible when you fry it for that crispiness to appear.
+Use firm tofu and press it between two plates with a paper kitchen towels under the tofu Place something heavy above the top plate and squeeze out excess moist.

 ZOODLES AND OTHER PLANT NOODLES